 1. INTRODUCTION

 In the Indian agricultural economy, oilseeds are important next to food grains.
 Among the various oilseed crops, sunflower (Helianthus annuus L.) ranks prominently after groundnut, rapeseed-mustard and soybean.
 It is particularly valued for its production of heart-friendly edible oil, which has led to a consistent commercial demand.
-In sunflower breeding programmes, the primary objective is to develop high-yielding cultivars with improved yield contributing traits.
+In sunflower breeding programs, the primary objective is to develop high-yielding cultivars with improved yield contributing traits.
 However, seed yield in sunflower is a complex quantitative trait substantially influenced by environmental factors.
 Therefore, a comprehensive understanding of the nature and extent of variability both genetic and non-genetic is essential for the formulation of an effective and systematic breeding strategy.

 In India, sunflower is primarily cultivated in states such as Punjab, Haryana, Karnataka, Gujarat, Maharashtra, Uttar Pradesh, West Bengal, Odisha, Rajasthan, Tamil Nadu and Andhra Pradesh.
-At present, the crop covers an area of 3,64,000 hectares yielding a total production of 3.63 million tonnes with an average productivity of 996 kg per hectare.
+At present, the crop covers an area of 3,64,000 hectares yielding a total production of 3.63 million tones with an average productivity of 996 kg per hectare.
 Karnataka, Maharashtra, and Andhra Pradesh together represent 70% of the total area under sunflower cultivation (Anonymous, 2023).

-The success of any plant breeding programme largely depends on the presence of sufficient genetic variability within the crop species.
+The success of any plant breeding program largely depends on the presence of sufficient genetic variability within the crop species.
 Assessing the extent of variability among different cross combinations provides valuable insight into the genetic diversity available for selection.
 Estimation of heritability plays a crucial role in identifying the proportion of phenotypic variation that is attributable to genetic factors thereby enabling breeders to effectively select superior inbred lines from a genetically diverse population.
 Moreover, when heritability is considered in conjunction with genetic advance, it becomes a more reliable predictor of the potential response to selection than heritability alone.
 In this context, the present investigation was carried out to assess the genetic variability, heritability and genetic advance in a set of forty sunflower (Helianthus annuus L.) genotypes.

 2. material and methods